Skip to main content

 Server configuration - Genesis Router

-Genesis Router is responsible for all communication between front end and back end.
-On the Genesis low-code platform, the front end connects to the back end through HTTPS or secure Websockets via a reverse proxy.
+Genesis Router is responsible for all communication between the front end and back end.
+On the Genesis Platform, the front end connects to the back end through HTTPS or secure Websockets via a reverse proxy.
 This must run on the same instance as the back end.

 The GENESIS_ROUTER service on the server acts as the endpoint for all API calls and listens (by default) to port 9064.